Sending domains

 At MailerSend, you can send transactional emails using your own domain name.
 A sending domain is your unique identifier in the MailerSend application.

-Your domain name is unique for your account, and there can only exist one of the same domain among all accounts using MailerSend.
+Once your domain is verified, you can start sending emails!
+Your domain name is unique to your account, and there can only be one account using the same domain name.

 How to manage domains